TOP 10 GOLDEN RULES

-Death dates, birthdays, anniversaries, Father's Day, Mother’s day, our first day of school without of dead best friend…
+Death dates, birthdays, anniversaries, Father's Day, Mother’s Day, Valentine's Day, University graduation without our dead best friend…

 Be patient with us as we traverse this unknown ground.

-Know that we appreciate every single way that you support us as we learn to live our lives without our person.
+Know that we appreciate every single way that you support us as we continue learning to live our lives without our person.

 So much in our life has changed because we have lost our person, we need some continuity.